superduper-io/superduper/README.md

 docker run -p 8888:8888 superduperdb/demo:latest
 ```

-# 📚 Tutorial
+# 📚 Preview

-In this tutorial, you will learn how to Integrate, train, and manage any AI models and APIs directly with your database with your data.
+Here are snippets which give you a sense of how `superduperdb` works and how simple it is to use.
 You can visit the <a href="https://docs.superduperdb.com/docs/docs/intro">docs</a> to learn more.

 #### - Deploy ML/AI models to your database: